SamhithPola2025/Skater5D/Journal.md

 I made the entire schematic with a bunch of tweaks and stuff, I also assigned the footprints.
 The main issue was getting the perfect parts and doing a lot more research on the perfect footprints.
 I also planned how the PCB is going to look so later I can get work done really fast. ![image](https://github.com/user-attachments/assets/7240da28-e8b1-4c0a-bd36-5b9a4555aee1) ![image](https://github.com/user-attachments/assets/bc527cbe-ecf5-4e82-a7b6-c3124bb8ac4a)
  I also made a lot of edits with the wiring to make sure that I could access all the sensors properly.
 I looked through a lot of documentation to make sure that everything was in the right place and the wires were meant to be and I had to add pullups and capacitors in the right place or everything would be absolutely fried when I put it together.

+# Day 3:
+~ 5.75 hrs
+A LOT of schematic reworking and error solving.
+I had to go back into the schematic multiple times to fix wiring issues and voltage logic problems.
+After that I moved on to the PCB design, but that also went through a bunch of reworks — spacing, trace width, pad clearance issues, component repositioning.
+It took forever to get it clean and actually manufacturable, and every small fix led to new issues somewhere else.
+Mentally draining but productive.

+# Day 4:
+~ 4 hrs
+Today was CAD-heavy.
+I improved the rail design and made the mount for the PCB after exporting the 3D model from the board.
+Of course, with CAD comes math — and I had to revise a bunch of my earlier measurements because they were slightly off.
+I added more components to the PCB including LEDs and switches, and started working on the BOM (not completed yet).
+Overall, it’s starting to feel like a real system now.

+To complete:
+	•	BOM
+	•	Firmware
+	•	CAD with math (a little revisions to do since my calculations were off)